-[For t4 only.
-Added on 2/16/21:] [EXPECTATIONSSIGNUP] Please think back to when you signed up for this study.
-What, is anything, did you expect to receive as part of this study, in addition to surveys and payments you receive for responding to surveys?
-Please check all that apply. □ Money or financial support □ Information on resources that could help me □ Support from a social worker □ Peer support from people like me □ Other (please fill in): □ None of the above [For t4 only.
-Added on 2/12/21:] [WHATGOT] Different people in this study got different things and different benefits.
+[EXPECTATIONSSIGNUP] Please think back to when you signed up for this study.
+What, if anything, did you expect to receive as part of this study, in addition to surveys and payments you receive for responding to surveys?
+Please check all that apply.

+Money or financial support

+Information on resources that could help me

+Support from a social worker

+Peer support from people like me

+Other (please fill in):

+None of the above

+[WHATGOT] Different people in this study got different things and different benefits.
 Can you briefly describe what [non-profit organization] gave you in this study?
 [Large text box.]

-[For t4 only.
-Added on 2/12/21:] [WHATGOTREASON] In 1-2 sentences, can you describe why you think some people got on thing in this study and others got something else?
+[WHATGOTREASON] In 1-2 sentences, can you describe why you think some people got one thing in this study and others got something else?
 [Large text box.]

-[For t4 only.
-Added on 12/25/20:] [ANSWERAFFECTMONEY] Throughout this study, we asked you various questions about how you were doing financially (e.g., whether you could currently meet your and your household's basic needs).
-How likely did you think it was that your answers to these questions would affect whether [non-profit organization] gave you money in the future? o 1 - Not at all likely o 2 - A little likely o 3 - Somewhat likely o 4 - Very likely o 5 - Extremely likely [For t4 only.
-Added on 2/12/21:] [BELIEVEORGMONEYAMT] Suppose that [non-profit organization] did give you mor money.
-What is your BEST GUESS as to how much more you would receive? dollars [For t4 only.
-Added on 2/12/21:] [BELIEVEORGWANTSTOSEE] [Non-profit organization] sometimes gives people like you money.
+[ANSWERAFFECTMONEY] Throughout this study, we asked you various questions about how you were doing financially (e.g., whether you could currently meet your and your household's basic needs).
+How likely did you think it was that your answers to these questions would affect whether [non-profit organization] gave you money in the future?

+- o 1 Not at all likely

+- o 2 A little likely

+- o 3 Somewhat likely

+- o 4 Very likely

+- o 5 Extremely likely

+[BELIEVEORGMONEYAMT] Suppose that [non-profit organization] did give you more money.
+What is your BEST GUESS as to how much more you would receive? \\\\\ dollars

+[BELIEVEORGWANTSTOSEE] [Non-profit organization] sometimes gives people like you money.
 When [non-profit organization] gives someone money, what do you think they want to see from that person afterwards?

-I think [non-profit organization] wants to see that, after receiving money, the person is... o $1-\mathrm{Not}$ at all needy o 2 - A little needy
+I think [non-profit organization] wants to see that, after receiving money, the person is...

+- o 1 Not at all needy

+- o 2 A little needy

 - o 3 Somewhat needy

 - o 4 Very needy

 - o 5 Extremely needy